Financial Aid

 If your appeal is denied:

-1. You will not be eligible for Title IV funds.
+1. You will not be eligible for Title IV funds and will be placed on Financial Aid Suspension.

 If you fail to meet minimum standards while you are on Financial Aid Probation/PLAN: